Herpes and the Eye

 How Is Herpes Simplex Keratitis Treated?

-The same types of eye drops and pills that are used to treat herpes zoster ophthalmicus are prescribed to treat herpes simplex keratitis.
+The same types of eye drops and pills that are used to treat herpes zoster ophthalmicus are often prescribed to treat herpes simplex keratitis.
 It is also just as important to use the medications as recommended and to keep all appointments with your doctor.